Bachelor's degree Mechanical Engineering

 Joël Bourquin, Graduate Mechanical Engineering, CEO Ionplus AG

-The study of mechanical engineering at the ZHAW School of Engineering is the right choice when you:
+The Bachelor's degree programme in Mechanical Engineering at the ZHAW School of Engineering is the right choice if:

-- want to develop innovative technical solutions either independently or in a team
+- You want to develop innovative technical solutions either independently or in a team

 Workload: 180 ECTS-Credits